googleapis/google-cloud-java/TESTING.md

 #### Remote

-The alternative way of testing is to create a test project.  `RemoteStorageHelper` contains convenience methods to make setting up and cleaning up the test project easier.
+The alternative way of testing is to create a test project.
+This way allows using operations not supported by the `LocalStorageHelper`.  `RemoteStorageHelper` contains convenience methods to make setting up and cleaning up the test project easier.
 To use this class, follow the steps below:

 1. Create a test Google Cloud project.